Transparency | Participation | Collaboration

-For additional information, visit our agency's health IT Internet site.
+For additional information, visit our SSA Health IT Internet site.

 In March 2016, the second annual Federal Health IT Innovation Awards, sponsored by FedHealthIT and G2Xchange Health, were announced.
 Our Agency was the winner of the Digital Engagement Category for our development and launch of Customer- Engagement Tools.

 We are in the process of implementing a long-term strategy, Vision 2025, to help prepare our agency for success in the years ahead.
 As we developed this strategy, we asked questions such as, “How should Social Security operate differently in the next 10-15 years to accomplish our mission?” and “How might a changing operational environment affect Social Security’s ability to deliver services effectively and efficiently in the future?”
 Work on implementing our long-term strategy is vital, as it will allow us to anticipate and address challenges, and positions us to take advantage of new opportunities.
 We look forward to taking advantage of these new opportunities in the coming years by using the tools and techniques associated with open government.
 Specifically, we will continue to: